mathelehrer/BlenderMathAnim/README.md

 pip install bpy<br>
 pip install mathutils<br>
 <br>
-and the current bpy-wheelis downloaded and bpy and mathutils are installed<br>
+and the current bpy-wheels downloaded and bpy and mathutils are installed<br>
 <br>
 <b>Windows</b><br>
 create a virtual environment (use the python distributed with you latest blender installation)<br>